Vaseegara: Production

-K. Selva Bharathy, who had worked previously with Vijay in Ninaithen Vandhai and Priyamaanavale, opted to remake the 2001 Telugu hit Nuvvu Naaku Nachav into Tamil with his previous film Priyamaanavale's lead actor Vijay retained.
+K. Selva Bharathy, who had worked previously with Vijay in two Tamil remakes, Ninaithen Vandhai (1998) and Priyamaanavale (2000), opted to remake the 2001 Telugu hit Nuvvu Naaku Nachav into Tamil with his previous film Priyamaanavale's lead actor Vijay retained.
 The remake's title Vaseegara was derived a song from Minnale (2001).
 Sneha was signed on to as the lead actress, acting with Vijay for the first time.
 Gayatri Jayaraman was also signed on to play a supporting role.
 A song from the film was canned in New Zealand, while scenes were shot at Birla Planetarium and MGM Dizzee world.
 Unlike the Telugu original which did not have any fight sequences, Tamil version included a fight sequence.

 Soundtrack

 Vaseegara's soundtrack was composed by S. A. Rajkumar, which marked his fourth and final collaboration with Vijay after Poove Unakkaga, Thullatha Mananum Thullum and Priyamaanavale.
-While "Aaha Enparkal" and "Poopola Theepola" were reused from the original, "Venaam Venaam" was reused from "Vaana Vaana" from Daddy, also composed by Rajkumar.
+The audio rights were acquired by Hungama South & Music is Future.